Düsseldorf – famous for its lifestyle, fashion, beer and modern art

 Size of groups: not more than 20 people (except bus tours).
 I happily show single visitors around.

-I am a certified city guide also working for the official tourist office
+I am a certified city guide (comparable to the Blue Badge Guides in Great Britain) also working for the official tourist office.